 - Chapter 1606 – Montgomery GI Bill® – Selected Reserve

-If you are attending Pacific College of Health and Science (PCOM) and have never received Veterans Education Benefits, you will need to complete online the application from the Department of Veterans Affairs.
+If you are attending Pacific College of Health and Science (PCHS) and have never received Veterans Education Benefits, you will need to complete online the application from the Department of Veterans Affairs.
 Veterans education programs benefit applications are designed to obtain the necessary information to determine eligibility for benefits.
-Once you receive your Notice of Eligibility document or letter, simply bring it to to the VA Certifying Official in the Financial Aid office.
+Once you receive your Notice of Eligibility document or letter, simply bring it to the VA Certifying Official in the Financial Aid office.
 You will also be asked to sign a “Verification of Receipt” of a catalog addendum that will be handed to you.

 After the Department of Veterans Affairs has processed your application, you will receive a Certificate of Eligibility.
 The certificate will indicate the type of benefit you will receive, the number of months of benefits remaining, and the date they expire.

-Once the Certifying Official receives your eligibility for veterans education grants, s/he will certify your enrollment based on the number of credits you are registered for and will submit it to the Department of Veterans Assistance (DVA), using VaOnce, a web-based certification porogram.
+Once the Certifying Official receives your eligibility for veterans education grants, s/he will certify your enrollment based on the number of credits you are registered for and will submit it to the Department of Veterans Assistance (DVA), using VaOnce, a web-based certification program.
 Processing at DVA takes anywhere from two to four weeks before payment authorization is made.
 You will be paid retroactive to the beginning of the term.

 Change in Student Status

 All students receiving their veteran’s educational assistance program benefits are required by law to keep the PCOM Veterans Certifying Official informed of the following:

 - Enrollment Status